BLOG

 How does DAO governance work?

 The core team of community members uses smart contracts to establish the rules of a DAO on a blockchain.
 These rules are publicly visible, verifiable, and auditable.
-Once the rules are written into the blockchain, the DAO works on receiving funding and bestowing governance.
+DAO works to receive funds and bestow governance based on predefined blockchain rules.

 For this, the DAO issues and sells tokens to raise funds that fill the DAO treasury.
-Those who buy tokens are given voting rights in exchange.
+DAO offers voting rights to token buyers.
 On completing the funding, the DAO becomes ready for deployment.

 Want to launch your own DAO?